sardariuss/carlson_protocol/README.md

 - Fix initial contest multiplier: 0.5 shall decrease the more tokens are locked with the first ballot
 - Add reward for users who open new votes
 - Fix and add votes unit tests
+- Do not allow to open a vote to an anonymous principal